dailydotdev/docs/docs/key-features/search.md

 * **Search History**: Stores all your previous search queries that you've executed on daily.dev for easy access when needed.
 This enables you to revisit your past queries without having to remember the exact terms or retype them.
 A convenient way to keep track of the topics you've explored or problems you've been troubleshooting.

 :::info
-Farewell to the old search feature 👋 As we innovate, we're saying goodbye to our old search engine to make way for the new.
-The decision to sunset the old search aligns with our goal to provide a more efficient and comprehensive search experience.
+Missing the previous search?
+As we innovate, we've renamed our old search engine to [Post Finder](https://app.daily.dev/posts/finder), now accessible via the sidebar.
+This change aligns with our goal to provide a more efficient and comprehensive search experience.
 Thank you for evolving with us.
 :::

 ## Integration with the daily.dev Platform